fdeblasio/pokeemerald-expansion/README.md

     - Learns Incinerate and Blaze Kick by level up

 - Yungoos:
+    - Mongooses are in the same suborder as cats
     - HP: 48->50
     - Learns Cut and Chip Away by level up

 - Gumshoos:
+    - Mongooses are in the same suborder as cats
     - HP: 88->90
     - Learns Cut, Chip Away, Thunder Fang, Fire Fang, and Ice Fang by level up